Chair: M. Chad McBride, firstname.lastname@example.org

 COM 494.
 Directed Independent Study in Communication.
 0-3 credits.
 FA, SP, SU

 Subject matter and method constructed to meet the individual needs of students.
 May be repeated for credit to a limit of three credits.
 P: IC and approval of major advisor.

 COM 495.
 Special Topics In Communication Studies.
 3 credits.
 OD

 Focus on developing practical application of communication concepts in a variety of contexts.
 Course will be subtitled in the Schedule of Courses.
 No more than six hours of COM 495 may be taken for credit toward a degree.

 COM 496.
 Communication Internship and Professional Development.
 1-3 credits.
 FA, SP, SU

 Students are placed in organizations for the purpose of applying the principles and theories learned in the classroom.
 Supervision provided both on site and on campus.
 May be repeated for credit to a limit of six semester hours.
-P: Eighteen hours of COM courses or IC.
+P: Nine hours of COM courses and Instructor Consent.